SpongePowered/SpongeDocs/source/plugins/mixins.rst

 Mixins
 ======

+Mixins are a way of modifying java code at runtime by adding additional behavior to classes.
+They enable transplanting of intended behavior into existing Minecraft objects.
+Mixins are necessary for the Sponge coremod to function.

 A basic introduction to some of the core concepts underpinning the mixin functionality we're using to implement Sponge is available at the `Mixin Wiki <https://github.com/SpongePowered/Mixin/wiki/>`__